matkins216/vyntory/WEBHOOK_DEBUG.md

 1. Verify `STRIPE_WEBHOOK_SECRET` in `.env.local`
 2. Check webhook endpoint configuration in Stripe Dashboard
 3. Ensure no extra whitespace in environment variable

+### Issue: "Inventory not decrementing"
+**Cause**: Webhook is not operating in the correct account context **Solutions**:
+1. Verify webhook is configured for connected account
+2. Check console logs for account ID extraction
+3. Test with webhook-test endpoint

 ## Testing Steps